 Dealerships are authorized to handle most state transactions, such as tax collection, license plates, inspections or emissions testing, titling and registration.
+So, you can expect to receive a temporary registration from the dealer along with dealer temporary tags.
 You may also receive other incentives for your purchase, such as a warranty, free oil changes or vehicle accessories.
 Otherwise, expect to sign your purchase paperwork and receive state forms afterward.

 Expect to sign state-appropriate forms for your title application and car registration at the dealership, although you may not receive your official paperwork or plates immediately.
 Your dealership will also collect necessary fees.

 After you complete your paperwork, you may get dealer temporary tags while your paperwork is processed or actual license plates depending on where you live.
 You will receive a temporary registration to keep in your vehicle.
 Your registration, whether a windshield or license plate sticker, will arrive by mail before your temporary registration's expiration date.